 Nevada County, CA — According to researchers at the influential Rundex Family Foundation in Palo Alto, CA, the three forks of the Yuba River should be referred to using male adjectives.
-Following a $1.4 million dollar, 2 year study funded by the non-profit 501 (c) 3 “Dam California,” the Rundex Family Foundation found that due to a number of factors, the Yuba River is male, not female and can be referred as the “Papa Yuba” instead of the often-used “Mama Yuba.”
+Following a $1.4 million two-year study funded by the non-profit 501 (c) 3 “Dam California,” the Rundex Family Foundation found that due to several factors, the Yuba River is male, not female and can be referred to as the “Papa Yuba” instead of the often-used “Mama Yuba.”

-The study has made several suggestions in light of what Rundex calls “conclusive information.”
+The study has made several suggestions regarding what Rundex calls “conclusive information.”

 - The South and the North Forks should be referred to using male anthropomorphizing adjectives.
-Examples include: Papa Yuba, Daddy Yuba, Father Yuba and where necessary, Sugar Daddy Yuba.
+Examples include Papa Yuba, Daddy Yuba, Father Yuba, and Sugar Daddy Yuba.